leondreamed/ts-mono/readme.md

 - [Turborepo](https://turbo.build/repo) for faster linting and typechecking.
 - [Lefthook](https://github.com/evilmartians/lefthook) for Git hooks that keep your codebase clean.

 For the ultimate developer experience working with a TypeScript monorepo, integrating many of these tools requires non-trivial configuration and patches.
-TS Mono provides these configurations so you can focus on your code.
+TSMR provides these configurations so you can focus on your code.

 ## Patches